 We’ve shared unique gourd crafts in the past, and I knew this would be another cool gourd craft.
 Making little bird feeders in the fall is very helpful for birds in the city.
 It can be very difficult for small birds to find food when the ground is frozen and the trees are bare.

-First, we sliced our gourds in half…revealing the seeds inside.
+First, we sliced the gourds in half…revealing the seeds and flesh inside.

 Once the feeders were built we filled them up with bird seed.
 Be sure to use bird seed that is appropriate for birds that live in your area.
 Using bird see for indoor birds will not help outdoor birds.
 Different birds have different beaks and different dietary needs and wants.

 Finally, we went outside and hung up our gourd feeders.
 We chose two locations, one was hung in our pine tree and the other was hung in our crab apple tree.